OTR-23 Oka

 The Legacy of the OTR-23 Oka

-Since late 2023, Russia has employed KN-23/24 variants, featuring 500-kilogram warheads and a range of approximately 700 kilometres.
-Initial batches were notoriously unreliable and inaccurate, used primarily in terror tactics to target civilians and deplete Ukraine’s air defence resources, such as the costly SAMP/T and Patriot systems.
+Since late 2023, Russia has used KN-23/24 variants with 500-kilogram warheads and a range of about 700 kilometers.
+The first batches were known to be unreliable and inaccurate.
+They were mostly used in terror tactics to attack civilians and wear down Ukraine’s air defense systems, like the expensive SAMP/T and Patriot systems.

 North Korea has tirelessly refined its missile capabilities, improving both manufacturing processes and design.
 This iterative improvement based on battlefield feedback is perhaps the most alarming aspect of this development.
 Building a weapon in a laboratory is one thing; refining it through combat experience is another.
 This process underscores the brutal efficiency of learning through conflict.